 The Master program Medical Radiation Sciences profile was established in 2005.
-It is greatly demanded because of its exceptional combined training program which allows to obtain master’s degree and Medical Physicists (MPE) certificate from the German nuclear supervisory authorities (Fachkunde).
+It is greatly demanded because of its exceptional combined training program in which the master degree and the Medical Physicists (MPE) certificate from the German nuclear supervisory authorities (Fachkunde) is obtained in parallel.
 This particular concept of academic education of Medical Physics Experts was designed by OncoRay in Dresden.

 The Master program Medical Radiation Sciences is addressed to young scientists and engineers holding a first academic degree (e.g. Bachelor).
 The objective of the program is to provide education including practical training in physics related disciplines required for medical application of ionizing radiation.
 The teaching program covers those branches of physics, biology, chemistry, technology and medicine, which are relevant for radiotherapy, diagnostic radiology as well as in nuclear medicine.
 The aim of the course is to train experts in medical radiation physics.
 The labor market lacks these skills, opening graduates of the Master program the best chances for a successful career.
 The overall teaching program refers to the education catalogue of Deutschen Gesellschaft für Medizinische Physik (DGMP).

 - Physics and Technology for Medical Applications of Radiation (9 CP)